 4 Credits In this field course, students gain hands-on experience in sustainable agriculture either by working on selected farms or by assisting organizations working on food or agricultural policy issues.
 Students have the opportunity to work in-depth with one farm or organization for the semester, or gain a broad experience with several farms and organizations over the semester.

-Prerequisites: IDS 141
+Course is repeatable once for credit.
+Course Fee Prerequisites: IDS 141